-The key assumptions concerning the future, and other key sources of estimation uncertainty, at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are discussed below: 4.1 Ultimate liability arising from claims made under insurance contracts - General Business
+The key assumptions concerning the future, and other key sources of estimation uncertainty, at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are discussed below:

-The Company continually reviews and updates its estimates arising from reported and unreported losses and establishes resulting provisions and adequate amounts recoverable under reinsurance.
-Adjustments from this review are reflected in the income statement.
+4.1 Ultimate liability arising from claims made under insurance contracts - General Business income statement.
 Claim reserves are based on claim by claim estimates supplemented with additional reserves for claims incurred but not reported ("IBNR").
 The process relies on the basic assumption that past experience, adjusted for the effect of current developments and likely trends, is an appropriate basis for developing expectations of future events that are deemed to be reasonable under the circumstances.